Ivanka Trump Plastic Surgery Searches Surge After Full ‘CBS This Morning’ Interview With Gayle King [Videos]

 Ivanka Trump gave an interview to Gayle King of CBS This Morning, as reported by the Inquisitr, and after viewers watched Ivanka’s full interview videos, they had questions about Ivanka’s appearance.

 According to Twitter, several terms are surging upwards in the wake of Ivanka’s interview.
-Previously, “Ivanka’s neighbor” was and still is a popular search term on the social networking site, because of the fur and glass of wine one of Ivanka’s neighbors donned whilst watching a protest on her street.
+Previously, “Ivanka’s neighbor” was and still is a popular search term on the social networking site, because of the fur one of Ivanka’s neighbors donned while watching a protest on her street.
 Other terms surging include Ivanka’s usages of the words “complicit” and “conflate.”
 However, some people were focused more on Ivanka’s looks instead of strictly what Ivanka was saying to King, and as such, the term “Ivanka Trump plastic surgery” is also being reported as a search term of interest by Twitter.

 Some of the searching surrounding Ivanka and plastic surgery was due to conflicting reports over whether or not women are flocking to obtain plastic surgery in order to look like Ivanka.
 According to the Daily Mail, women were headed of to cosmetic surgeons’ offices in droves in China in order to get plastic surgery that mimicked Ivanka’s “big eyes, pretty nose and flawless figure.”
 The publication claimed that while certain women in the U.S. were mocking Ivanka with sketches on SNL calling her complicit in her father’s wrongdoings, women in China were allegedly headed off for cosmetic surgery to look like Ivanka.